 Children and Young People Counselling

-Our trained counsellors presently work in local primary and secondary schools as well as seeing young people at St. John’s Church Centre and in their counselling rooms at homes in Earl Shilton and Hinckley.
+Our trained counsellors have and are working in local primary and secondary schools as well as seeing young people at St. John’s Church Centre and in their counselling rooms at homes in Earl Shilton, Barwell and Hinckley.
 They help clients deal with a wide range of physical, emotional, sexual and neglect health problems including the consequences of split families, insecure attachments, anger, bullying, anxieties, panic attacks, self-harming, bereavement, eating disorders, body image, autism, ADHD and self-esteem.

 Couples counselling is available and can be provided by a married couple.
 This can have the advantage of 2 qualified counsellors seeing the couple so that individual counselling can be facilitated if required and better allows impartiality.
 Many of the relationship issues presented are improved by learning communication skills and the abandoning of assumptions and preconceptions.